Rick Markley, FR1 Editor-in-chief

 During the session, Chief Sullivan will also be stressing the importance of having constant communication with other branches of government, such as police and public works.
 Roadside safety plans need to be developed together, so that everyone is on the same page when on scene.

-Likewise, he says, it is important for fire chiefs to be active members of local transportation committees.
+Likewise, he says, it is important for fire chiefs to be active members of local traffic incident management committees.

 He'll also delve into some best practices taken from the road construction industry.
 Their use of tapering traffic and informing motorists are things first responders can and should incorporate into scene safety.